 The community promise, pictured below, was first developed for use by the Bainbridge Healthy Youth Alliance, a collective impact effort that began in 2014.
 It summarizes decades of research in human development, particularly how positive human relationships help children and adults thrive.

-The community promise reflects a set of mutually reinforcing activities that enable all stakeholders to positively impact youth and each other.
+The community promise reflects a set of mutually reinforcing activities that enable all stakeholders to impact positive youth development.
 Because parents impact children in a different context, the Parenting Promise was developed with the same reinforcing activities.

 For far too many years, communities have focused on ways to fix kids’ deficits rather than building on their innate strengths.
 We’ve grappled with kids’ declining mental health and increasing use of drugs and alcohol for years.
 And while we’ve made progress in many areas, our children deserve so much more.